 Hannah spends as much time as she can outside – paddle boarding, taking ‘refreshing’ dips in the ocean at all times of the year, and she is an avid ice skater and cross-country skier.
 When forced inside, Hannah enjoys making things (really anything).

-Hannah graduated from Mount Holyoke College (Biological Sciences), has an MS from University of Maine (Zoology), and is currently a PhD candidate at University of Maine (Ecology and Environmental Science).
+Hannah graduated from Mount Holyoke College (Biological Sciences), and has an MS (Zoology), and PhD (Ecology and Environmental Science) from University of Maine.

 Hannah lives in the woods with her partner, dog, and chickens.
 She occasionally catches a glimpse of her grown children.